kyverno/KDP/proposals/split_kyverno_controllers.md

 # Minimal requirements for a release

-The main goal for an initial implementation is to separate all background processing from the webhook processing, to eliminate throttling and allow scaling the webhook to
+The main goal for an initial implementation is to separate all background processing from the webhook processing, to eliminate throttling and allow scaling the admission controller.

 # Proposal